disnet/disnet.github.com/_posts/2012-12-20-how-to-read-macros.markdown

 So, we somehow need to separate the lexer/reader from the parser.

-Now you might think we could get away with just leaving `/` as an ambiguous token (a `divOrRegex` token) to be handled by the parser once all the macros have been expanded away but consider this code fragment we might want to `read`:
+Now you might think we could get away with just leaving `/` as an ambiguous token (say a `divOrRegex` token for example) to be handled by the parser once all the macros have been expanded away but consider this code fragment we might want to `read`:

     ... { /foo}bar/ ...
     // as a token array this would be